Displacement to Length Ratio (D/L)

 • D/L 150 – 250 (light to moderate).
 The mainstream sweet spot for modern coastal cruisers.
 The boat is light enough to be lively in 8-knot afternoons, heavy enough to take a normal cruising load without changing personality, and motion is comfortable for weekend and short-passage work.
 A practical default for most coastal buyers.

 • D/L 250 – 350 (moderate to heavy).
 The traditional offshore range.
-You can pour gear into the boat — anchor chain, full tanks, a watermaker, a year's worth of provisions — and the trim barely changes.
-Motion is slow and dampened, easy on the crew for multi-week passages.
-The trade is light-air performance: you'll motor more, and downwind surfing is off the table.
+You can add anchor chain, full tanks, a watermaker, and months of provisions without changing the boat's personality.
+Motion is slower and easier on the crew.
+The tradeoff is light-air performance: you'll motor more, and downwind surfing is off the table.

 • D/L above 350 (heavy to ultra-heavy).
 A traditional bluewater pedigree.
 Unflappable in a seaway, indifferent to payload.
 Capped at displacement hull speed and slow to accelerate.
 Fewer of these are being built today, but the classics — Westsail, Tayana, Hans Christian, Pacific Seacraft — sit here for a reason.